byn3/holbertonschool-low_level_programming/0x18-stacks_queues_lifo_fifo/README.md

 ## Each scripts and their output
 * Script 0 - Implement the push and pall opcodes.
-* Script 1 - Write a function that returns the number of elements in a linked dlistint_t list.
+* Script 1 - Implement the pint opcode.
-* Script 2 - Write a function that adds a new node at the beginning of a dlistint_t list.
+* Script 2 - Implement the pop opcode.
-* Script 3 - Write a function that adds a new node at the end of a dlistint_t list.
+* Script 3 - Implement the swap opcode.
-* Script 4 - Write a function that free a dlistint_t list.
+* Script 4 - Implement the add opcode.
-* Script 5 - Write a function that returns the nth node of a dlistint_t linked list.
+* Script 5 - Implement the nop opcode.
-* Script 6 - Write a function that returns the sum of all the data (n) of a dlistint_t linked list.
+* Script 6 - Implement the sub opcode.
-* Script 7 - Write a function that inserts a new node at a given position.
+* Script 7 - Implement the div opcode.
-* Script 8 - Write a function that deletes the node at index index of a dlistint_t linked list.
+* Script 8 - Implement the mul opcode.
+* Script 9 - Implement the mod opcode.
+* Script 10 - Implement comment.
+* Script 11 - Implement the pchar opcode.
+* Script 12 - Implement the pstr opcode.
+* Script 13 - Implement the rotl opcode.
+* Script 14 - Implement the rotr opcode.
-* Script 102 - Find the largest palindrome made from the product of two 3-digit numbers.
+* Script 15 - Implement the stack and queue opcodes.